orangelabweb/imagemagick-engine/readme.txt

 == Changelog ==

 = 1.7.1 =
-* Use WP_IMAGE_EDITOR class to generate filename
+* Use WP_Image_Editor class to generate filename
-* Tested compability with WordPress 5.8
+* Tested compability with WordPress 5.8.1

 = 1.7.0 =
 * Add option to resize images interlaced